I promised I would update on the catalogue of errors that was our Thomson holiday to Protur Bonaire Aparthotel in Cala Bona, Majorca.

 This is going to be fairly long but hell, even if no one reads it, it’s cathartic.
-And God, I need that.
+And God, I need that after our Thomson holiday from Hell.

 We last braved a holiday nine months before the baby was born (er, yea), when the toddler was 10.5 months, the same age as the baby is now.
 It was fairly restful, relatively speaking – I think I even got to read a book – and we thought we would do it again with the same formula; Balearic island, all inclusive family-friendly resort with Nanny and Grandad.
 Outnumbering children in a 2:1 ratio seemed like a very good idea.